cdgco/home/README.md

 1. Clone or download the CDG Home repository to a php capable server.
 2. Create a MySQL database and run the home.sql file to create table.
 3. Configure the /classes/phpmailer/mail.php with your phpmailer, smtp, or pop3 settings.
-4. Configure the /includes/config.php file with your timezone, MySQL database, absolute application address, email address, and password reset email details.
+4. Configure the /includes/config-example.php file with your timezone, MySQL database, absolute application address, email address, and password reset email details.
+5. Rename config-example.php to config.php.

 Note: Timezone must be set correctly in config.php for gmail to function.